maximkhatskevich/ParseHelpers/README.md

 How to install
 ---

-This library is implemented as staic library.
-You can add it into your project as a git submodule OR install as pod via [CocoaPods][1].
+This library has been implemented as staic library.
+You can install it into your project as a pod via [CocoaPods][1] (recommended) OR add as a git submodule (it should work, but didn't test yet).

 How to install via **CocoaPods**
 ---